BluFedora/BinaryIO/README.md

 - `byteWriterViewFromVector` : Function for creating a buffer view from a standard vector.
 - `CFileBufferedByteReader`  : C File IByteReader implementation.

+[assetio/byte_swap.hpp](include/assetio/byte_swap.hpp): Contains functions for swapping bytes of 16, 32 and 64bit unsigned integers.

+- `byteSwap16`, `byteSwap32`, `byteSwap64`: Swaps the bytes of the specified bit width integer.
+  - There are overloads of these functions that take in the value as a template parameter for constexpr evaluation.
+- `byteSwap16_portable`, `byteSwap32_portable`, `byteSwap64_portable`: Reference implementations not using intrinsics.

 [assetio/rel_ptr.hpp](include/assetio/rel_ptr.hpp): Contains a pointer type that stores the relative offset from itself to the pointed object for making memory mappable binary file formats.